-Thus, in Figures 13(b)-(d) we show the possible set of components that is sufficient, apart from rotation of the elements and permuting the ordering of horizontal or vertical vertices in a unit cell due to the symmetry, to construct a Hamiltonian cycle in a tentacle. \Box
+Finally, in Figs. 13b-d, we show the possible set of components that is sufficient, apart from rotation of the elements and permuting the ordering of horizontal or vertical vertices in a unit cell due to the symmetry, to construct a Hamiltonian cycle in a tentacle.